-19 Per the Federal Register, the GWP is stated as "very low or zero" in all Federal Register listings (for Methyl Formate and Ecomate).
-For purposes of this Methodology, the GWP shall be set equal to 1 in Project emission reduction calculations.
+20 Per U.S. EPA, methyl formate's GWP is expected to be low, based on similarity to other compounds with GWPs that have been published in the peer-reviewed literature (see IPCC 4th Assessment Report, Table 2.15).
+Per the Federal Register, the GWP is stated to be "very low or zero" in all Federal Register listings (for methyl formate and Ecomate).
+For purposes of this Methodology, the GWP shall be set equal to 5 in Project emission reduction calculations.